The Hidden Cost of Not Following Up With Customers

 The solution isn't "try harder"—it's automation.
 Tools like Trellis automatically:

-Businesses that automate follow-ups see their retention rate climb from 40% to 70%+ within 90 days—turning silent churn into predictable recurring revenue.
+Businesses that automate follow-ups see their retention rate climb—turning silent churn into predictable recurring revenue and making customer relationships feel personal at scale.

 Calculate Your Hidden Cost